 University Sanctions 3335-23-17 General guidelines for sanctions.

-If a student is found to be in violation of the code, sanctions should be commensurate with the violations found to have occurred.
+If a student is found to be in violation of the Code, sanctions should be commensurate with the violations found to have occurred.
 In determining the sanction(s) to be imposed, the hearing body should take into account any mitigating circumstances and any aggravating factors including, but not limited to, any provocation by the subject of the conduct that constituted the violation, any past misconduct by the student, any failure of the student to comply fully with previous sanctions, the actual and potential harm caused by the violation, the degree of intent and motivation of the student in committing the violation, and the severity and pervasiveness of the conduct that constituted the violation.
 Misconduct motivated by bias for classes protected by university policy, other than constitutionally protected expression, may be considered an aggravating factor for sanctioning.
 Impairment resulting from voluntary use of alcohol or drugs (i.e., other than medically necessary) will also be considered an aggravating, and not a mitigating, factor.
-One or more of the following courses of action may be taken when a student has been found to have violated the code of student conduct.
+One or more of the following courses of action may be taken when a student has been found to have violated the Code.

 Disciplinary sanctions.